tinymce/tinymce-docs/release-notes/technology-preview.md

 ### Easy to Integrate with Modern Systems

 As application design continues to improve and evolve, and developers are asked to integrate the editor into different apps.
-The flexible UI allows developers to more easily match the look and feel of these new applications which provides the benefit of creating a seamless user experience.
+TinyMCE 5.0 has a flexible UI that allows developers to easily match the look and feel of these new applications which provides the benefit of creating a seamless user experience.

 ### Easy Upgrade